gohugoio/hugo/content/en/templates/files.md

 ## Use `readFile`

-The [`readfile` function][readFile] reads a file from disk and converts it into a string to be manipulated by other Hugo functions or added as-is. `readFile` takes the file, including path, as an argument passed to the function.
+The [`readfile`] function reads a file from disk and converts it into a string to be manipulated by other Hugo functions or added as-is. `readFile` takes the file, including path, as an argument passed to the function.

 To use the `readFile` function in your templates, make sure the path is relative to your *Hugo project's root directory*: